 For Father’s Day, June 18 we are launching the first of a series of lunchtime matinees at Ross Creek Annex!
 We are really excited to offer great music in a family-friendly setting.
+Kids are free, and there will be childcare on site!!
 Bring your kids, have lunch from the community kitchen and stay for none other than Jim Bryson, possibly the sweetest, Dad-est indie songster in Canada.
 Benj Rowland shares the bill, coming from Peterborough with songs from his Joel Plaskett-produced album "Community Garden".
-Kids are free of course!
-Ages 18 and under.
+Kids are free, ages 18 and under!

 Jim Bryson is a National Folk Award nominated Canadian Singer-Songwriter and Record Maker.
 He has released a number of recordings in all kinds of popular formats and in places all over the map.
 His most recent release is 2022’s “Country Wifi”: a hushed pile of beautiful whispers and gently considered lyrical ruminations.
 In Jim’s former lives, he traveled extensively as a side player for artists such as Kathleen Edwards, The Weakerthans and The Tragically Hip.
 Jim lives with his partner and children in his old family homestead in the once quaint Stittsville, Ontario.